mjordan/islandora_workbench_docs/docs/optimizing_your_use_of_workbench.md

 ## Create local shortcuts and aliases

 Some users create aliases for Workbench commands.
 How to do this depends on your operating system, but on Unix-based systems such as MacOS and Linux, a single command such as `alias wb='workbench --config=config.yml` can let you run `wb` many times without having to use the full command.
 Thanks to [rosiel](https://github.com/mjordan/islandora_workbench/issues/789#issuecomment-2189446853) for this tip.

+## Specify configuration settings on the command line

+Managing small changes in a configuration file over multiple runs of Workbench can be tedious.
+Some configuration settings can be [applied at the command line](/islandora_workbench_docs/configuration_settings_on_the_command_line/), which makes editing the configuration file unnecessary.

 ## Balance speed optimizations with convenience